Lueuke/Lueuke/README.md

 Here are some projects I'm currently working on:

 1. [BlockChain](https://github.com/Lueuke/Python-Projects/blob/main/blockchain.py): A simple blochain using python by implementing a RESTful API that can mine blocks and creating transactions .
-2. [Match Prediction](https://github.com/Lueuke/Python-Projects/blob/main/MatchPrediciton.ipynb): A Pythong machine learning module that predicts the result of a soccor match.
+2. [Match Prediction](https://github.com/Lueuke/Python-Projects/blob/main/MatchPrediciton.ipynb): A Python machine learning module that predicts the result of a soccer match.
 3. [Argon-Assualt](https://github.com/Lueuke/Argon-Assault): A Unity Rail shooter that combines premade assets,animation timeline, and particle systems.

 Feel free to check them out !